adap/flower/baselines/niid_bench/README.md

 ## Running the Experiments
-You can run four algorithms fedavg, scaffold, fedprox, and fednova.
+You can run four algorithms `FedAvg`, `SCAFFOLD`, `FedProx`, and `FedNova`.
 To run any of them, use any of the corresponding config files.
 For instance, the following command will run with the default config provided in the corresponding configuration files.

 ```bash
 # Run with default config, it will run FedAvg on cpu-only mode